MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 - Data in your Azure Data Lake Storage must be in Delta tables.
 Customer Insights - Data relies on the version property in the table's history to identify the latest changes for incremental processing.

 - Customer Insights - Data supports Databricks reader version 2.
 Delta tables using features that require Databricks reader version 3 or above aren't supported.
-For more information, go to [How does Databricks manage Delta Lake feature compatibility](https://docs.databricks.com/en/delta/feature-compatibility.html#how-does-databricks-manage-delta-lake-feature-compatibility)?
+Learn more: [How does Databricks manage Delta Lake feature compatibility](https://docs.databricks.com/delta/feature-compatibility.html#how-does-databricks-manage-delta-lake-feature-compatibility)?

 ## Connect to Delta data from Azure Data Lake Storage